Do you ever feel a bit uncomfortable about shaking hands with people when you meet them?

 For those who prefer to avoid hand shaking altogether, firstly you are missing out on an important element of interpersonal bonding that’s been built into us over a very long time.
 So it might be a good idea to find a confident, assertive alternative that you are comfortable with.
 Hugging is a nice one, but obviously not always appropriate!
 A nod of the head can also work as a good substitute, so long as you smile openly and give good eye contact.

-I hope that this short introduction will encourage you to shake hands with people with a new confidence and more understanding, and that like me you will overcome any reservations you have.
+I hope that this short introduction will encourage you to shake hands with people with a new confidence and more understanding, and overcome any reservations you have.